-The Company had an unrealized loss on investments of \$850,600 compared to a gain of \$1,510,900 in 2020, and a loss of \$95,100 in 2019.
+The Company incurred a net loss of \$1,159,000 for the three months ended 30 June 2022, compared to a net loss of \$147,000 for the same quarter in 2021.
+The Company had an unrealized loss on investments of \$617,000 during the three months ended 30 June 2022 compared to an unrealized loss of \$50,000 during the same quarter in 2021.
 The unrealized investment gains and losses are due to the fluctuations in market value from the Company's equity holdings in Timberline Resources Corp., Jiulian Resources Inc. (formerly South Atlantic Gold), Precipitate Gold Corp., Riverside Resources Inc., Madoro Metals Corp., Capitan Mining Inc., and Inomin Mines Inc.